sgraber/collective.intensedebate/README.txt

 X  Uninstall the IntenseDebate viewlet and re-enable Plone comments viewlet.
 01/01/10 X  Uninstall the IntenseDebate configlet properly.
 01/01/10 X  Replace portlet code so that it's configurable from the control panel configlet.
-12/31/09 O  Make each portlet configurable from @@manage-portlets.  # Module collective.intensedebate.idlatestcommentsportlet, line 95, in num AttributeError: num_to_display
+12/31/09 X  Make each portlet configurable from @@manage-portlets.
+01/01/10

 Links